aarong/feedme-spec/README.md

 - `FeedName` (string) is the name of the feed to close.

 - `FeedArgs` (object of strings) contains any feed arguments.

-Client behavior:

-- Clients must only transmit `FeedClose` messages referencing feed name-argument combinations that are understood to be `open`.

-- Once a client has transmitted a `FeedClose` message referencing a given feed name-argument combination, it must consider that feed to be `closing` and transmit no further `FeedOpen` or `FeedClose` messages referencing it until a `FeedCloseResponse` message is returned by the server.
-The client may continue to transmit `FeedOpen` and `FeedClose` messages referencing other feed name-argument combinations.

-Server behavior:

-- The server must honor the client's request unless the client message violates the specification.

-- If the feed name-argument combination referenced by a `FeedClose` message is `open` for that client, the server must consider the feed to be `closing` until it has responded with a `FeedCloseResponse` message.

-  - The server must subsequently transmit a `FeedCloseResponse` message indicating success, after which the server must consider the feed to be `closed` and transmit no further messages referencing the feed.

-- If the feed name-argument combination referenced by a `FeedClose` message is not `open` for that client, then the client has violated the specification.
-  The server must respond with a `ViolationResponse` message.

-- The server is not obligated to respond to `FeedClose` messages in the order that they are received.

 Messages must satisfy the following JSON Schema: